endometriosis

 Two procedures are used to sever different nerves in the pelvis.

 1. Presacral neurectomy.
 This procedure severs the nerves connected to the uterus.
-Research shows that this procedure can be useful in relieving pain along the center of the abdomen 27.
+Research shows that this procedure can be useful in relieving pain along the center of the abdomen 43.

 2. Laparoscopic uterine nerve ablation (LUNA).
 This procedure involves severing nerves in the ligaments that secure the uterus.
 However, studies have shown that LUNA did not relieve pain any better than laparoscopy alone.
-For this reason, it is generally not recommended for treatment of endometriosis-associated pain 24.
+For this reason, it is generally not recommended for treatment of endometriosis-associated pain 18, 42.

 Treatments for Infertility Related to Endometriosis

 If pregnancy does not occur after laparoscopic treatment, in vitro fertilization (IVF) may be the best option to improve fertility.
 Taking any other hormonal therapy usually used for endometriosis-associated pain will only suppress ovulation and delay pregnancy.
 Performing another laparoscopy is not the preferred approach to improving fertility unless symptoms of pain prevent undergoing IVF.
-Multiple surgeries, especially those that remove cysts from the ovaries, may reduce ovarian function and hamper the success of IVF 27.
+Multiple surgeries, especially those that remove cysts from the ovaries, may reduce ovarian function and hamper the success of IVF 43.

 IVF makes it possible to combine sperm and eggs in a laboratory to make an embryo.
 Then the resulting embryos are placed into the woman’s uterus.
-IVF is one type of assisted reproductive technology that may be an option for women and families affected by infertility related to endometriosis.
+IVF is one type of assisted reproductive technology (ART) that may be an option for women and families affected by infertility related to endometriosis.

 In general, the process of IVF involves the following steps.
-First, a woman takes hormones to cause “superovulation,” which triggers her body to produce many eggs at one time.
+First, a woman takes hormones to cause “superovulation”, which triggers her body to produce many eggs at one time.
 Once mature, the eggs are collected from the woman, using a probe inserted into the vagina and guided by ultrasound.
 The collected eggs are placed in a dish for fertilization with a man’s sperm.
 The fertilized cells are then placed in an incubator, a machine that keeps them warm and allows them to develop into embryos.
 After 3 to 5 days, the embryos are transferred to the woman’s uterus.
 It takes about 2 weeks to know if the process is successful.

 In addition, the hormones used during IVF do not cure the endometriosis lesions, which means that pain may recur after pregnancy and that not all women with endometriosis are able to become pregnant with IVF.
 Researchers are still looking for hormone treatments for infertility due to endometriosis.